Tesla Charge Port Stuck? 6 Ways to Release It (2026)

 - The charge port door won't open or close properly

 Keep a small flashlight in your car to help locate the manual release if needed, especially in a dark parking garage.
+A tube of silicone spray in the frunk is also worth having for cold-weather charge port issues.

 Related Guides